akalverboer/ruby_draughts_10x10/README.md

 1. Built around the simple, but deadly efficient MTD-bi search algorithm.
 2. Filled with game programming tricks for simpler and faster code.
 3. Easily adaptive evaluation function through Piece Square Tables.
-4. Uses standard Python collections and data structures for clarity and efficiency.
+4. Uses standard Ruby collections and data structures for clarity and efficiency.

 Limitations
 ===========